nbatterham/sfpowerscripts-doc/_docs/Tasks/Common-Utility-Tasks/Install SFDX CLI.md

 Please note this task is only supported only in Linux agents

-**Please note an earlier version of this task with the exact functionality is now deprecated at 1.3.0, Please utilize a similar task with updated id for the same functionality.
+**Please note an earlier version of this task with the exact functionality is now deprecated at 1.3.0.
+Please utilize a newer version of this task with updated id for the same functionality.
 The task name is "Install SFDX CLI with SFPowerkit"**

 **Task Snapshot**